 One of the key benefits of a movement assessment is that it provides a comprehensive understanding of a person’s pain.
 By assessing joint and muscle function, we can identify the underlying causes of a person’s pain and develop an effective treatment plan.
 This can include exercises and activities to improve joint and muscle function and strength, improve joint mobility, and education on proper posture and body mechanics.

-In conclusion, a movement assessment is an essential tool in the management of pain.
+In conclusion, a movement assessment is an essential tool in pain management.
 By assessing joint and muscle function, we can gain a better understanding of the underlying causes of a person’s pain and develop effective treatment plans that address the root cause of their symptoms.
-At One Life we specialize in assessing movement and strength, so if you’re experiencing pain, let’s chat.๐ช Click Here to set up a free no sweat intro consultation.
+At One Life we specialize in assessing movement and strength, so if you’re experiencing pain, let’s chat.💪 Click Here to set up a free no sweat intro consultation.